-As the non-federal representative responsible for informal consultation regarding Section 106 of the NHPA, DESC is in the process of coordinating with state and federal resource agencies and tribes regarding the results of recent survey efforts and appropriate updates to the Historic Properties Management Plan for the Stevens Creek Project.
-These consultations are on-going at the time of this DLA and appropriate updates will be provided for the filing of the FLA.
+As the non-federal representative responsible for informal consultation regarding Section 106 of the NHPA, DESC is in the process of coordinating with state and federal resource agencies and tribes regarding the results of recent survey efforts and appropriate updates to the HPMP for the Stevens Creek Project.
+These consultations are ongoing at the time of this FLA.